 Policy on Remuneration to Non-Executive Directors

-Details on compensation to Whole-time Directors are given under Report on CorporateGovernance and form an integral part of this Report.
+Details on compensation to Whole-time Directors are given under the Report on CorporateGovernance that forms an integral part of this Report.

 Particulars of Loans Guarantees or Investments outstanding

 Section 186(11) of the Companies Act 2013 mandates that the provisions of Section 186of the Companies Act 2013 except sub-section (1) do not apply to a loan made guaranteegiven or security provided by a banking company in the ordinary course of business.
 Theparticulars of loans made guarantees given and investments made by the Bank are disclosedin the Financial Statements as per the applicable provisions of the Banking RegulationAct 1949.

 Particulars of Contracts or Arrangements with Related Parties

 All transactions entered with Related Parties' during the year under review wereon arm's length basis' and in the ordinary course of business' and thereforedo not attract the provisions of Section 188 of the Companies Act 2013.

 Further there are no materially Significant Related Party Transactions during the yearwith any of the Related Parties viz.
 Promoters Directors and Key Management Personneland other related entities including IMFS an Associate Company which may have potentialcon3ict with the interest of the Bank at large.